Ali Amiri (Afghan footballer)

 Ali Amiri (علی امیری) (born 23 September 1985 in Kabul) is a former German-Afghan footballer who lastly played for TSG Worsdorf.

-Career
+Club career

 Amiri began his career with FSV Frankfurt and joined in summer 2000 to Eintracht Frankfurt.
 After two years in the youth side for Eintracht Frankfurt was 2002 promoted to the reserve team.
 He played four years for Eintracht Frankfurt II and signed than in July 2006 for TSG Wörsdorf.
-Amiri played only eight games and scored three goals for TSG Wörsdorf in the 2006/2007 season and retired on the end of the season.
+Amiri played only ten games and scored three goals for TSG Wörsdorf in the 2006/2007 season and retired on the end of the season.

+International career

+Amiri made two appearances for Afghanistan between 2002 and 2004.